Blanche River Health receives donation

 Article content

-Blanche River Health has received a $10,000 donation from Williams and Scott Ace Hardware in Englehart in celebration of its 100 year anniversary.
+The Temiskaming Metis Community Council has donated two Thera-Glide chairs to Blanche River Health.

-“Blanche River Health is very grateful to the Williams and Scott Ace Hardware for its generous donation,” says Vice-President, Corporate Services and CFO, Andrew Brown.
-“The $10,000 will be put towards replacing new equipment in the hospital.”
+“Blanche River Health is very thankful to the Temiskaming Metis Community Council for its generous donation,” says Vice-President, Corporate Services, and CFO, Andrew Brown.
+“It will bring a small piece of home into our long-term care facilities at the Englehart and Kirkland Lake sites,” Brown added.

 Blanche River Health receives donation Back to video